MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.LogicApp/Remove-AzureRmIntegrationAccountCertificate.md

 # Remove-AzureRmIntegrationAccountCertificate

 ## SYNOPSIS
-Removes an integration account certificate from a resource group.
+Removes the integration account certificate from the specified Azure resource group.

 ## SYNTAX